caterinaurban/Libra/README.md

 ### Docker Container

-The provided Docker container is a virtual image ready to run Tool and replicate the experiments presented in the SAS submission.
-We suggest reviewers to run the container using `bash` as follows
+Here we show the instructions to run our container in Unix-based systems.
+In order to try Tool, `docker` is required.

+First load the compressed docker image `tool-16.tar.gz` as follows (from within `tool-16.tar.gz` location):

+    > docker load < tool-16.tar.gz

+This command create the docker image `tool-16`.
+See all the docker images available in your host using

+    > docker image ls

+Then, run the container in an interactive session using

-    > docker exec -it tool16 bash
+    > docker run -it tool-16

-Otherwise, without bash the arrow navigators are not available.
+Note that, as soon as the process is finished, the container stops and everything inside of it is removed.
 Additionally, we already installed `nano` and `vim` inside the container to inspect and modify files.

-The container is organized as follow:
+Inside, the docker container is organized as follow:
 ```
 /home                               # tool repository
 ├── src